Time: 1 hr

 FOUR: Make sure you are still wearing your goggles and gloves.
 When the lye has cooled down to room temperature, carefully add it to the oils and then using a stick blender, pulse and stir until the oil/lye mixture has emulsified (does not separate).

-SIX: Add two tablespoons of neem oil to the soap.
+FIVE: Add two tablespoons of neem oil to the soap.
 Neem oil is a well-known insect repellent, which is why you find it in many dog shampoos and soaps.
 What might be lesser well-known is that neem oil is also wonderful for the skin because of its anti-flammatory properties.
 Again, particular beneficial for dogs with sensitive skins.
 In addition, both neem oil and castor oil help promote a shiny coat.

-SEVEN: Keep stick blending the soap mixture until it has thickened to a medium trace.
+SIX: Keep stick blending the soap mixture until it has thickened to a medium trace.
 Then pour it in your soap mold and leave it to harden in the mold for several days.

-EIGHT: After 2 or 3 days, check if the soap has hardened and isn’t sticky and soft anymore.
+SEVEN: After 2 or 3 days, check if the soap has hardened and isn’t sticky and soft anymore.
 Carefully unmold, and leave to dry out for another couple of days before cutting it into bars.
 The bars of soap will need a further 8 weeks to cure before they are ready for use.

 Please note that neem oil has a very strong scent, but this WILL mellow out a bit once the soap cures.
 You can also replace the neem oil with karanja oil, which has similar properties to neem oil and a milder scent.